jixiaojie/CarND-Traffic-Sign-Classifier-Project/README.md

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.

-#### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
+#### 3. How certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.

 the first image